-Description Bitmap describing the MISLP algorithms to be used

-Values Bit Meaning 0 Solve initial SLP to convergence.
+Description Bitmap describing the MISLP algorithms to be used Туре Integer Values Bit Meaning 0 Solve initial SLP to convergence.
 2 Relax step bounds according to XSLP_MIPRELAXSTEPBOUNDS after initial node.
 3 Fix step bounds according to XSLP_MIPFIXSTEPBOUNDS after initial node.
 4 Relax step bounds according to XSLP_MIPRELAXSTEPBOUNDS at each node.
 5 Fix step bounds according to XSLP_MIPFIXSTEPBOUNDS at each node.
 6 Limit iterations at each node to XSLP_MIPITERLIMIT.
 7 Relax step bounds according to XSLP_MIPRELAXSTEPBOUNDS after MIP solution is found.
 8 Fix step bounds according to XSLP_MIPFIXSTEPBOUNDS after MIP solution is found.
 9 Use MIP at each SLP iteration instead of SLP at each node.
 10 Use MIP on converged SLP solution and then SLP on the resulting MIP solution.

+Notes

-Notes The revariable done chang Some possii bits 2 will no At eac are re restrice the fro classe When re-opt bits 7 Althou can b The n MIP o SLP") Anoth variable Set bi For m MIPALGORITHM determines the strategy of XSLPglobal for solving MINLP problems. ecommended approach is to solve the problem first without reference to the global oles.
-This can be handled automatically by setting bit 0 of XSLP_MIPALGORITHM; if manually, then optimize using the "I" option to prevent the Optimizer presolve from ging the problem. versions of the optimizer re-run the initial node as part of the global search; it is ble to initiate a new SLP optimization at this point by relaxing or fixing step bounds (use and 3).
-If step bounds are fixed for a class of variable, then the variables in that class of change their value in any child node. ch node, it is possible to relax or fix step bounds.
-It is recommended that step bounds laxed, so that the new problem can be solved starting from its parent, but without undue ctions cased by step bounding (use bit 4).
-Exceptionally, it may be preferable to restrict eedom of child nodes by relaxing fewer types of step bound or fixing the values of some es of variable (use bit 5).
-The optimal node has been found, it is possible to fix the global variables and then timize with SLP.
-Step bounds can be relaxed or fixed for this optimization as well (use and 8). ugh it is ultimately necessary to solve the optimal node to convergence, individual nodes e truncated after XSLP_MIPITERLIMIT SLP iterations.
-Set bit 6 to activate this feature. ormal MISLP algorithm uses SLP at each node.
-One alternative strategy is to use the optimizer for solving each SLP iteration.
-Set bit 9 to implement this strategy ("MIP within ther strategy is to solve the problem to convergence ignoring the nature of the global oles.
-Then, fixing the linearization, use MIP to find the optimal setting of the global oles.
-Then, fixing the linearization, use MIP to find the optimal setting of the global oles.
-Then, fixing the linearization, use MIP to find the optimal setting of the global oles.
-Then, fixing the linearization, use MIP to find the optimal setting of the global oles.
-Then, fixing the lineari
+XSLP_MIPALGORITHM determines the strategy of XSLPnlpoptimize for solving MINLP problems.
+The recommended approach is to solve the problem first without reference to the global variables.
+This can be handled automatically by setting bit 0 of XSLP_MIPALGORITHM; if done manually, then optimize using the "I" option to prevent the Optimizer presolve from changing the problem.

+Some versions of the optimizer re-run the initial node as part of the global search; it is possible to initiate a new SLP optimization at this point by relaxing or fixing step bounds (use bits 2 and 3).
+If step bounds are fixed for a class of variable, then the variables in that class will not change their value in any child node.

+At each node, it is possible to relax or fix step bounds.
+It is recommended that step bounds are relaxed, so that the new problem can be solved starting from its parent, but without undue restrictions cased by step bounding (use bit 4).
+Exceptionally, it may be preferable to restrict the freedom of child nodes by relaxing fewer types of step bound or fixing the values of some classes of variable (use bit 5).

+When the optimal node has been found, it is possible to fix the global variables and then re-optimize with SLP.
+Step bounds can be relaxed or fixed for this optimization as well (use bits 7 and 8).

+Although it is ultimately necessary to solve the optimal node to convergence, individual nodes can be truncated after XSLP_MIPITERLIMIT SLP iterations.
+Set bit 6 to activate this feature.
+The normal MISLP algorithm uses SLP at each node.
+One alternative strategy is to use the MIP optimizer for solving each SLP iteration.
+Set bit 9 to implement this strategy ("MIP within SLP").
+Another strategy is to solve the problem to convergence ignoring the nature of the global variables.
+Then, fixing the linearization, use MIP to find the optimal setting of the global variables.
+Then, fixing the global variables, but varying the linearization, solve to convergence.
+Set bit 10 to implement this strategy ("SLP then MIP").

+For mode details about MISLP algorithms and strategies, see the separate section.

 Setting bit 0 XSLP_MIPINITIALSLP

 Setting bit 1 XSLP_MIPFINALSLP

 Setting bit 2 XSLP_MIPINITIALRELAXSLP

 Setting bit 3 XSLP_MIPINITIALFIXSLP

 Setting bit 4 XSLP_MIPNODERELAXSLP

 Setting bit 5 XSLP_MIPNODEFIXSLP

 Setting bit 6 XSLP_MIPNODELIMITSLP

 Setting bit 7 XSLP_MIPFINALRELAXSLP

 Setting bit 8 XSLP_MIPFINALFIXSLP

 Setting bit 9 XSLP_MIPWITHINSLP

 Setting bit 10 XSLP_SLPTHENMIP

 Setting bit 11 XSLP_NOFINALROUNDING

-Default value 17 (bits 0 and4 a are set)
+Default value 17 (bits 0 and 4 are set)

-Affects routines XSLPglobal
+Affects routines XSLPnlpoptimize

-See also XSLP_ALGORIT XSLP_MIPRELA THM,XSLP_MIPFIXSTEPBOUNDS,XSLP_MIPITERLIMIT, AXSTEPBOUNDS
+See also XSLP_ALGORITHM, XSLP_MIPFIXSTEPBOUNDS, XSLP_MIPITERLIMIT, XSLP_MIPRELAXSTEPBOUNDS